 Autumn always makes me want to start hibernating!
-After months of no heating, having the patio doors and windows open, siting on the patio.
-I instead dream of cosy blankets and open fires.
-As soon as the nights start to draw in it’s like a little switch goes off and I start looking for ways to make the house, and me, feel more cosy.
-It’s no secret that I love summer and would be happiest floating around in dresses and sandals all year but I’m making more of an effort to embrace each season to see if it helps.
+After months of no heating, no socks and spending hours outside enjoying the warmth it always comes as a bit of a shock.
+As soon as the nights start to draw in it’s like a little switch goes off and I start to dream of cosy blankets and open fires.
+It’s no secret that I love summer and would be happiest floating around in dresses and sandals all year but I’m making more of an effort to find ways to embrace Autumn to see if it helps.

 Swap your Frappuccino, or iced coffee, for a spicy latte.
 My absolute favourite is the pumpkin spiced latte, other brands are available of course!
 There’s something warming and comforting about enjoying a little treat after a blustery walk, or standing at the sidelines on a weekend morning.